Customer loyalty programs can do wonders for your business.

 They did it voluntarily and will continue to do it because they feel an emotional connection with the brand.

-Studying the behaviour of your loyal customers can be super beneficial for you.
+Studying the behaviour of your customers can be super beneficial for you.

-How often do they frequent your store?
-What are the popular days?
+How often do customers frequent your store?
 What are they buying?
 How much do they spend on average?
+Who is coming back and who isn’t?
+Why?